 You can have the most beautifully designed, knowledgeable website, but if it isn’t optimized the chances of people finding it are low.

 Search engine optimization (SEO) helps your website show up on the first page of results on search engines to help gain visibility for your brand.
 Think about it, when was the last time you went to the second page of Google?

-Some simple ways of increasing your SEO are producing strategic content, using relevant keywords, and labeling your images with alt text.
+Some simple ways of improving your SEO are producing strategic content, using relevant keywords, and labeling your images with alt text.

 It is important to follow major changes in what search engine algorithms look for so you can keep your website up to date.
-In May of 2021, Google doubled down on the importance of User Experience (UX) in determining its Search Engine Results Page (SERP) ranking.
+In May of 2021, Google doubled down on the importance of User Experience (UX) in determining its Search Engine Results Page (SERP) ranking, and this year have implemented additional changes to how page experience impacts ranking.
 It’s changes like this that makes SEO an ongoing challenge.

 Websites that have a visually pleasing design and cohesive branding with the rest of your digital and physical presence give viewers a professional and knowledgeable impression.
 You want to draw your visitors in with clear, unique imagery, complementing colors, and easy to read fonts that convey your brand.